TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

     $dataHandler->process_cmdmap();

 .. note::
-    Any error that might have occured during your DataHandler operations can be accessed via its public property :php:`$dataHandler->errorLog`.
+    Any error that might have occurred during your DataHandler operations can be accessed via its public property :php:`$dataHandler->errorLog`.

 Commands array